EPA Collaboration with Brazil

 - Learn More About Brazil

 As an outcome of the June 2015 meeting between then-President Obama and then-Brazilian President Dilma Rousseff, the EPA Administrator and Brazilian Minister of Environment launched a new work plan under the EPA-MMA Memorandum of Understanding (MOU) to protect the environment while promoting economic growth and social development.
-EPA and MMA will begin collaboration with policy dialogues and technical webinars on water quality topics.
+EPA and MMA began collaboration with policy dialogues and technical webinars on water quality topics.
+While this MOU expired in 2017, our collaboration with Brazil continues.

 Guanabara Bay-Chesapeake Bay partnership